 - After 3 hours dough will become puffy and dotted with bubbles.
 Transfer to a well-floured surface and sprinkle dough with a little flour.
 Using a scraper fold dough over 10-12 times & shape into a rough ball.

-- Place in a parchment paper-lined bowl and cover with a towel.
+- Place in a parchment paper-lined bowl (not wax paper) and cover with a towel.
 Let stand on counter top for about 35 minutes.

 - Meantime, place a 3 to 5-qt Dutch oven with lid in a cold oven and preheat to 450° F. My oven takes 35 minutes to reach 450°.